Admire Rakti

-Admire Rakti (20 February 2008 - 4 November 2014) was a Japanese Thoroughbred racehorse who won the Diamond Stakes in Japan and the Caulfield Cup in Australia.
-He died in his stall after competing in the 154th Melbourne Cup on 4 November 2014.
+Admire Rakti (アドマイヤラクティ, Adomaiya Rakuti) was a Japanese Thoroughbred racehorse who won the Diamond Stakes in Japan and the Caulfield Cup in Australia.
+He died in his stall just minutes after competing in the 154th Melbourne Cup on 4 November 2014.

 Background

 Admire Rakti was a bay horse with a white star, bred in Japan by Northern Farm.
 He was from the first crop of foals sired by Heart's Cry, a horse whose wins included the Arima Kinen and the Dubai Sheema Classic.
 During his racing career Admire Rakti was owned by Riichi Kondo and trained by Tomoyuki Umeda.

 Racing career

 2010-2014: racing in Japan

 Admire Rakti ran twice as a two-year-old in late 2010, winning an 1800-metre maiden race at Hanshin Racecourse on his second appearance on December 11.
 In the following year he ran seven times, recording his only success over 2000 metres at Hanshin in September.
 As a four-year-old he again contested seven races, winning twice at Nakayama Racecourse and taking the 2400 metre Koto Stakes when moved in distance at Kyoto in October.
 In his last two races of the year he was moved up in class to finish third in both the Listed Andromeda Stakes and the Grade II Kinko Sho.

 As a five-year-old, Admire Rakti showed improved form and competed in some of the most prestigious races in Japan.
 After finishing third on his debut he was moved up in distance to 3400 metres and won the Diamond Stakes at Tokyo Racecourse, beating the 2010 Spring Tennō Shō winner Jaguar Mail by two and half lengths.
 He failed to win in his remaining six races but finished fourth in both the Tennō Shō and the Japan Cup.
 In his first two starts of 2014 the horse finished second to Gold Ship at Hanshin before running unplaced in the Tennō Shō.